 Soliker 30 mg/g Gel

-Read this leaflet carefully before you start to use this medicine because it contains important information for you.
+Read the package leaflet carefully before starting to use this medication, as it contains important information for you.

-Soliker30 mg/g gel contains the active ingredient diclofenac sodium and is a topical dermatological nonsteroidal anti-inflammatory gel.
+Soliker 30 mg/g gel contains the active substance diclofenac sodium and is a non-steroidal anti-inflammatory dermatological gel.

-Soliker30 mg/g gel is a topical gel indicated for the treatment of a skin condition known as solar or actinic keratosis caused by prolonged exposure to solar radiation.
+Soliker 30 mg/g gel is a topical gel indicated for the treatment of the skin problem known as solar keratosis or actinic keratosis caused by prolonged exposure to solar radiation.

-Do not use Soliker 30 mg/g gel if you are in the last 3 months of pregnancy.
-Do not use Soliker 30 mg/g gel during the first 6 months of pregnancy unless it is strictly necessary and recommended by your doctor.
-If treatment is necessary during this period, the minimum dose should be taken for the shortest possible time.
+Do not use Soliker 30 mg/g gel if you are in the last three months of pregnancy.
+You should not use Soliker 30 mg/g gel during the first six months of pregnancy, unless it is strictly necessary and your doctor recommends it.
+If you need treatment during this period, you should take the minimum dose for the shortest possible time.

 Oral formulations (e.g., tablets) of Soliker 30 mg/g gel may cause adverse reactions in the fetus.
-The risk of this occurring with Soliker 30 mg/g gel when applied to the skin or in the mouth is unknown.
+It is not known if this risk applies to Soliker 30 mg/g gel when used on the skin/in the mouth.

 Breastfeeding

 Consult your doctor if you are breastfeeding.
-Diclofenac gel may be used with caution during breastfeeding, but it should not be applied to the breasts.
+Diclofenac gel can be used with caution during breastfeeding, but it should not be applied to the breasts.

-This treatment is suitable, diclofenac gel should not be applied to a skin area greater than one-third of the total body surface area and should be limited to a maximum treatment period of three weeks.
+This treatment is suitable; diclofenac gel should not be applied to a skin surface larger than one-third of the total body surface area, and its use should be limited to a maximum period of three weeks.

 Soliker 30 mg/g gel contains benzyl alcohol